bob-606/5.easa.fi/README.md

 ## 80. What is the difference between spin and spiral dive?
-What is the difference between spin and spiral dive?
 - ***Spin: stall at inner wing, speed constant; Spiral dive: airflow at both wings, speed increasing rapidly***
 - Spin: stall at inner wing, speed increasing rapidly; Spiral dive: airflow at both wings, speed constant
 - Spin: stall at outer wing, speed increasing rapidly; Spiral dive: airflow at both wings, speed constant